-Yucatán is known not only for its Mayan cultural heritage, Spanish colonial architecture and accessibility to some of the most amazing pyramids in the Americas, but it also boasts unique geology and biodiversity.
-You can swim in cenotes (underground freshwater lakes), and learn about the Chicxulub crater, which Merida sits in the middle of, formed by the impact of a large asteroid that fell to earth 66 million years ago, causing the fifth great extinction – including the dinosaurs!
+Yucatán is known for its Mayan cultural heritage and accessibility to amazing pyramids.
+It also boasts unique geology and biodiversity, like the Chicxulub crater, 30 minutes from Mérida, formed by the impact of a large asteroid that fell to earth 66 million years ago, causing the fifth great extinction—including the dinosaurs!

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Yucatán.

 - Enjoy the brightly colored colonial buildings along Paseo Montejo, the tree-lined street known as Mérida’s “Champs Elysees”.